aDotInTheVoid/boxcars/docs/report/report.md

    |
 ```

-However, not all cases can be caught, and you definatly can still get unhelpfull error messages:
+However, not all cases can be caught, and you definitely can still get unhelpfull error messages:

 ```rust
 let foo = Cown::new(101);